ICBC Lawyer in Prince George

 Whatever the circumstances surrounding your auto accident, it is important to conduct a full and complete investigation of the underlying causes and any party who may be at fault.
 Unfortunately, ICBC is often more interested in quickly settling a claim for as little as possible, even before all of the facts are in.
 Indeed, in many cases, ICBC may push you to sign a statement showing you are at fault, despite there being no legal obligation for you to provide a signed statement.
 Of course, you should never agree to any such statement without first speaking with a qualified Prince George ICBC lawyer.

-At Preszler Law firm, one reason we advise clients never to settle an ICBC claim without speaking to a lawyer first is that you may not be immediately aware of the full extent of your damages following an accident.
+At Preszler Injury Lawyers, one reason we advise clients never to settle an ICBC claim without speaking to a lawyer first is that you may not be immediately aware of the full extent of your damages following an accident.
 Many physical injuries do not produce immediate symptoms.
 We also know from experience that many accident victims do not bother to seek immediate medical attention.
-This is often a costly mistake, as when evidence later emerges that an accident is more serious than initially thought, ICBC will attempt to use the victim's delay in seeking treatment as “proof” the injuries are not as bad as claimed or not caused by the accident.
+This is often a costly mistake, as when evidence later emerges that an accident is more serious than initially thought, ICBC will attempt to use the victim’s delay in seeking treatment as “proof” the injuries are not as bad as claimed or not caused by the accident.

 Some of the more common car accident injuries we deal with include, but are not limited to: